DavidRinSE/CloudFormation-templates/README.md

 This CloudFormation template will create the necessary AWS roles and services for a CICD pippeline that runs when a new commit is made to your GitHub branch.

 Prerequisites
-1. Have this repo cloned
+1. Have the create.sh file in your project folder
 2. Have AWS cli installed.
 You can test this is working by running `aws --version` in terminal.
 You can find install instructions here: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html
 3. Have AWS cli configured with your access key.
 You can find instructions to do this here: